 Search: Salesforcehas completely revamped the way search used to work in Salesforce Lightning by removing the Sidebar Search and the Search All button.

 Which one should we Opt for?
-As the sayings goes “Old is Gold but New is Diamond”, in the same way Salesforce Classic was something huge in the early 2000’s but with revamped UI, enhanced analytics, better security, etc. Salesforce Lightning has become a preferred choice.
+As the saying goes, “Old is Gold, but New is Diamond.”
+In the same way, Salesforce Classic was a huge milestone in the early 2000s; however, with its revamped UI, enhanced analytics, better security, and support for modern day business automation, Salesforce Lightning has become the preferred choice. .
 Though the new version i.e Salesforce Lightning offers several new features over its classic counterpart, it’s important to measure the pros and cons of both the system before making a shift.

 About Girikon –